javikr/Easy-Game-Center-Swift/README.md

     }
 ```
 ### Authentification Delegate Function
-Add to your UIViewController EasyGameCenterDelegate for access to this function ( it's optional )
+Add to your UIViewController EGCDelegate for access to this function ( it's optional )
 ```swift
     /**
         Player connected to Game Center, Delegate Func of Easy Game Center